EESSI/test-suite/eessi/testsuite/tests/apps/cp2k/README.md

-# Input files for the CP2K test
+# Input files for the CP2K test in src/QS

 The following input files have been copied from the v2024.1 sources under benchmarks/QS, but with `&SCF` option `IGNORE_CONVERGENCE_FAILURE` commented out as this option is only supported in versions >= 2023.1